iAugux/Phonetic/README.md

 ## License
 `Phonetic` is available under the MIT license.
 See the `LICENSE` file for more info.

+`Please do NOT repackage and submit to App Store.`

 Copyright © 2016 iAugus